syncfusion-content/winui-docs/winui/Funnel-Chart/Selection.md

 ## Events

-The following selection events are available in [ChartSelectionBehavior]().
+The following selection events are available in the [ChartSelectionBehavior]().

 ### SelectionChanging